 Know the alcohol limits

-Most European countries have lower alcohol limits than the UK.
-And quite a few, like the Czech Republic, don’t allow you to have any alcohol in your system at all.
+But did you know that most countries on the continent have lower alcohol limits than the UK?
+And some, like the Czech Republic, Hungary and Romania , don’t allow you to have any alcohol in your system at all.
+Make sure you know the legal limit, or limits if you’re crossing European borders.

 Remember the number 112